 To determine how much you qualify for, the lender first establishes the maximum claim amount, which is equal to the lesser of the appraised value or the FHA loan limit.

-A principal limit factor (PL factor) is then determined based on the age of the youngest borrower and the current expected interest rate.
-The PL factor is multiplied by the maximum claim amount to determine the principal limit (PL), which is the total pool of cash available.
+Next, the lender determines the correct principal limit factor (PL factor) based on the age of the youngest borrower (or non-borrowing spouse) and the current expected interest rate.
+The lender multiplies the principal limit factor by the maximum claim amount to determine the principal limit (PL), which is the total pool of cash available.

-When rates are lower, the PLs are higher.
-In other words, the HECM offers more money when rates are lower, which means you need less equity for the HECM to work.
+The equity requirements for a reverse mortgage vary depending on your age and interest rates.
+When rates are lower, principal limits tend to be higher.
+In other words, the HECM offers more when rates are lower.
+When rates are low, you need less equity for the HECM to work.

-PLs are also higher for older borrowers than for younger borrowers.
+Principal limits are also higher for older borrowers than for younger borrowers.
 Older borrowers qualify for more, which means they need less equity than younger borrowers for the HECM to be workable.

-That’s essentially how a HECM for purchase works.
-The HECM finances a certain dollar amount and you bring in the rest as your down payment to purchase the home.
-Again, the down payment amount is impacted by your age and current rates.
+Lenders determine your down payment based on the purchase price, your age, and current rates.
 If rates are lower, your down payment will be smaller.
 If you’re on the older end of the age curve, your down payment will be less than somebody who is younger.